KnapsackPro/knapsack_pro-ruby/README.md

 ##### Why when I use Queue Mode for RSpec then `.rspec` config is ignored?

 The `.rspec` config file is ignored in Queue Mode because knapsack_pro has to pass explicitly arguments to `RSpec::Core::Runner` underhood.
-You can set your arguments from `.rspec` file in inline way.
+You can set your arguments from `.rspec` file in an inline way.

 ```
 bundle exec rake "knapsack_pro:queue:rspec[--format documentation --require rails_helper]"